Charles D. Owen High School

-Charles D. Owen High School is a public high school within the Buncombe County Schools System, located at 99 Lake Eden Road in Black Mountain, North Carolina.
-Its current principal is Meg Turner.
+Charles D. Owen High School (commonly known as Owen High School) is a public high school within the Buncombe County Schools System, located at 99 Lake Eden Road in Black Mountain, North Carolina.
+Its current principal is Dawn Rookey.

-Facts
+Overview

 Owen High School's mascot is the Warhorse and the Warlassie, and the school colors are maroon and grey.
-There are 68 teachers on the staff at OHS and the student to teacher ratio is 13:3.
-There are currently 14 teachers at Owen high school with the honor of having a National Board Certification.
+There are 63 teachers on the staff at OHS and the student to teacher ratio is 13:3.
+There are currently 14 teachers at Owen High School with the honor of having a National Board Certification.

 History

 The school was created in 1955 with the consolidation of Black Mountain High School and Swannanoa High School.
-It was named for prominent local textile tycoon and fashion designer Charles D. Owen.
+It was named for prominent local textile businessman, Charles D. Owen III (1904–1990).
 Black Mountain High School's mascot was the Dark Horses and Swannanoa high school's mascot was the Warriors, thus creating Owen High's mascot, the Warhorse.
 In 1991, a new school building was built on land donated by the Presbyterian Home for Children.
 The old Owen High School building now houses Owen Middle School.